petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

 Now you have the tools to deploy your IFrame client extension.

-## Examine and Modify the Client Extension
+## Examine the IFrame Client Extension

 The `client-extensions/liferay-sample-iframe-1/client-extension.yaml` file defines the IFrame client extension project in the sample workspace: